francesco-saponaro/ramen-locator/README.md

 ## Browsers
 * Mozilla, Chrome, Edge and Safari all display same projected layout and have no issues and at any screen sizes.
+* Webp image format supported on all browsers except Safari macOS, however it is being implemented in the last version of Safari 14.
+They already work correctly on safari iOS
 * Mozilla, Chrome, Edge and Safari display an "allow location" alert which requires authorisation in order to show the geolocation in the map.

 ## Screen sizes
 * The website is responsive through percentages and media queries, starting from a screen size as small as 280px to as large as 1680px.